 Throughout the 19th and well into the 20th century, Hulme was a largely working class district in the city of Manchester.
 It bordered the suburb of Chorlton-upon-Medlock and even today it is only a few minutes walk from the heart of the city.

 As is evident from the map above, Hulme was made up mainly of cheap terraced houses, shops, pubs and a few places of industry.
 Hulme Place, where the Temperance Hall was located was a small street, or a court, built off York Street.
-The Hall was the main building in Hulme Place, as it was built in the shadows of the sides and rears of other buildings.
+The Hall was the main building in Hulme Place, as it was built in the shadows of other buildings.
 Its adjacent neighbour was York Place which consisted mainly of residential properties.
 The photograph below shows York Place in 1922 and gives us an idea of the topography of the area.

 By the 1860s the building was firmly established in the community as a Temperance Hall.
 The Temperance movement has its origins in the early 19th century in both Europe and North America.
 Campaigners fought avidly against the ‘evils’ of alcohol and the negative affect it had on society, with particular attention being paid to working class men.
 Quite often the movement was linked to religion, for example the work of the Salvation Army.
 The presence of a Temperance Hall in the middle of working class Hulme shows the transition of a campaign into a national movement.